koordinator-sh/yarn-copilot/README.md

 ## Introduction

 Koordinator has supported hybrid orchestration workloads on Kubernetes, so that batch jobs can use the requested but unused resource as `koord-batch` priority and `BE` QoS class to improve the cluster utilization.
-However, there still lots of applications running beyond K8s such as Apache Haddop YARN.
+However, there are still lots of applications running beyond K8s such as Apache Haddop YARN.
 As a resource management platform in BigData ecosystem, YARN has supported numbers of computing engines including MapReduce, Spark, Flink, Presto, etc.

 In order to extend the co-location scenario of Koordinator, now the community has provided Hadoop YARN extended suits `Koordinator YARN Copilot` in BigData ecosystem, supporting running Hadoop YARN jobs by `koord-batch` resources with other K8s pods.
-The `Koordinator YARN Copilot` has following characters:
+The `Koordinator YARN Copilot` has following characteristics:

 - Open-Source native: implement against open-sourced version of Hadoop YARN; so there is no hack inside YARN modules.
 - Unifed resource priority and QoS strategy: the suits aims to the `koord-batch` priority of Koordinator, and also managed by QoS strategies of koordlet.